 1974 - Capt Shirley Bowen first female to graduate from the 34 week Advanced Communication Officer Course

-1974 - Woman Officer School intergrated into male companies.
+1974 - Woman Officer School integrated into male companies.
 1st Lt Catherine A. Kocourek Genovese first female officer to design and teach her own course of instruction.

-1974 - Disestablishment of the postion of Sergeant Major of Women Marines
+1974 - Disestablishment of the position of Sergeant Major of Women Marines

 1975 - Technical Sergeant Helen Hannah was recalled to active reserves in 1947 for 6 mos and continued to serve as a reservist until she retired with 32 years.

 1975 - First female instructor at the Personnel and Administration School in Quantico, Karen Pressler

 1975 - 1st Lt Diane S George was the first female to be assigned to inspector-instructor staff of a all reserve male unit.

 1975 - PFC Cathy Smith is the first female to attend the water supply and plumbing course at Camp Lejeune